rogerthatdev/rogerthatdev.github.io/content/post/2023-04-xx-build-inline-terraform.md

 ![banner](/img/inline-config.png)

-When creating a Cloud Build trigger in the Cloud Console, you can specify an "in-line" location for your build configuration, essentially bundling the trigger with the config.
-If you do this with Terraform, you'll be able to bundle the build config with the Terraform resource.
-Here's how.
+When you configure a Cloud Build trigger via the Cloud Console, you have the option of specifying the the `cloubuild.yaml` configuration as either a file location on the repository or as an inline configuration.
+I'm going to show you how you can create a Cloud Build trigger with inline configuration using Terraform.
+We're gonna make use of Terraform's [templatefile() function](https://developer.hashicorp.com/terraform/language/functions/templatefile).
 <!--more-->

 ## Simplest example